serverless-ca/terraform-aws-ca/docs/getting-started.md

 ## Create client certificate
 * ensure Python and PIP are installed on your laptop
-* on your laptop, if you don't already have one, create a root level directory `tmp`
+* on your laptop, if you don't already have one, create a subdirectory `certs` within your home directory
 ```
+cd ~
-mkdir /tmp
+mkdir certs
 ```
 * log in to the CA AWS account with your terminal using AWS CLI, e.g. `aws sso login` or set AWS environment variables
 * from the root of this repository: